LCBA's "Bee Team" volunteers remove colonies from structures and swarms from property in Lewis County, Washington.

 * If you can take a digital photo showing placement of your swarm or colony and email it to us, that helps!

 (3) Are you sure these are bees and not wasps or yellow jackets?
 LCBA does NOT remove wasps, yellow jackets, or hornets: doing so would take business away from exterminators.
-For help with these insects, click here.
+For contacts who remove these insects, scroll down below the photos.

-Below, what a wasp nest looks like (photo from KnockoutPestControl.com):
+Here is what a yellow jacket nest looks like (photo from KnockoutPestControl.com):

 Helpful websites for telling whether you have honey bees, yellow jackets, wasps, or something else: click here for the University of California-Riverside's page, or visit Washington State Beekeepers' Association bee/wasp identification page.
 Another helpful source is New York's KnockoutPests.com